Effective Tax Saving Strategies for Businesses in India

 5.3.
 Other Allowances and Reimbursements

-Allowances for medical expenses, meal vouchers, fuel expenses, and education are exempt from tax up to certain limits.
-Structuring salaries with these benefits can help reduce the taxable income for both the employee and the business.
+Medical costs, meal vouchers, fuel allowances, and education benefits also qualify for tax exemptions, though there are limits.
+Incorporating these benefits into salary packages can substantially lower the taxable income for both the employee and the employer.

 6. Corporate Social Responsibility (CSR) and Tax Deductions